 The Atlantic Ridley sea turtle Lepidochelys kempii, familiarly known as Kemp’s Ridley sea turtle, named after Richard Kemp (the first person to deliver it to Samuel Garman of Harvard) is an endangered species, one of the rarest sea turtles.
 Apart from L. Olivace, it is the only other living member of the Lepidochelys family.

-The Kemp’s Ridley sea turtle is smallest amongst the sea turtles, having a body that is dorsoventrally depressed and measures about 60-90 cm (24–35in) length and weighs on an average, about 45kg (99lb) only.
+The Kemp’s Ridley sea turtle is the smallest among sea turtles, having a body that is dorsoventrally depressed and measures about 60-90 cm (24–35in) in length and weighs on average, about 45kg (99lb) only.
 They have unique front limbs, that are like a slipper.
-The head, which is triangular, bears two pairs of prefrontal scales and a beak with huge surface for crushing food.
-The adult turtles are maximum 2 feet long and up to 100 pounds in weight.
+The head, which is triangular, bears two pairs of prefrontal scales and a beak with a huge surface for crushing food.
+The adult turtles are maximum of 2 feet long and up to 100 pounds in weight.
 The oval-shaped carapace of the adult turtles is long and wide, having shades of olive and gray, the hatchlings being completely black.
-Five pairs of costal scutes cover the carapace, while you can find four inframarginal scutes, bored with pores at the juncture of the plastron and the carapace.
+Five pairs of coastal scutes cover the carapace, while you can find four inframarginal scutes, bored with pores at the juncture of the plastron and the carapace.
 The Kemp’s Ridley thrives in shallow water, preferring crabs as the main food.

 Warm water, mainly waters across New Jersey, serves ideal for Kemp’s ridleys,.
 They like to travel as far as the Gulf of Mexico, Florida or Louisiana.
 The Atlantic Ocean and Gulf of Mexico is often their path.
 Ranch Nuevo, in the Mexican state of Tamaulipas are the most common nesting spots for the female turtle while laying eggs.
 Others migrate even up to Ireland.